scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 In this guide, we will create the following components.

-* An Azure Virtual Network associated with Resource Group
+* An Azure Virtual Network associated with a Resource Group
-* An AKS cluster with Kubernetes node pool
+* An AKS cluster with a Kubernetes node pool
 * A managed database service
     * A Cosmos DB Account
-* 1 Bastion instance with a public IP
+* A Bastion instance with a public IP
-* Azure monitor insights
+* Azure container insights

 ## Step 1.
 Configure your network